-6.1.2 Docker script restore data before setup
+6.1.2.
+Docker script restore_data_before_setup

-The lifecycle script restore_data_before_setup is executed inside the Docker container before the setup script is run.
+The life cycle script restore_data_before_setup is executed inside the Docker container before the setup script is run.
 Its purpose is to restore the data which has been stored by the store_data script.
 The parameters are the appid, the app version and a filename for error logging.

-6.1.3 Docker script setup
+6.1.3.
+Docker script setup

-The lifecycle script setup is executed inside the Docker container.
-It's the heart of the initial app configuration and typically used to make environment specific settings to the container or apply certain changes that require the container environment.
+The life cycle script setup is executed inside the Docker container.
+It is the heart of the initial app configuration and typically used to make environment specific settings to the container or apply certain changes that require the container environment.
 If the script fails (exit code != 0) the installation is aborted.